 After a year of coursework, I joined the Freshwater Ecology and Conservation Lab, headed by Dr. Julian D. Olden in the School of Aquatic and Fishery Sciences.
 As the name suggests, the lab is interested in all things related to freshwater ecology and conservation.
 Students of the lab often pursue research projects that contribute to our understanding of basic ecology while having direct management implications.

 While at graduate school, it dawned on me that despite my love of science, I felt that I had more to contribute in the arena of science communication than I did in scientific research.
-Hence, I am now pursuing a career as a science communicator.
+Since then, I’ve been growing as a writer and pursuing other creative storytelling opportunities.